-Last week, seven authors and illustrators stopped by to share their expertise with us.
-ICYMI, here are the links to each of their posts, which all include giveaways of their books and more!
+Last week, nine authors and illustrators stopped by to share their expertise with us.
+In case you missed it, this post includes links to each of their posts, which include giveaways of their books, virtual author visits, and more!